MaakTea/WeeTank/README.md

 - stop tanks turning over
   - change movement to use physics forces instead of small teleports
 - separate MOVE target and AIM target for tanks :)
+- multiple AI types/levels (behaviour, regardless of what tank it's driving)
+  - how aggressive it is vs how defensive,
+  - visibility range,
+  - reaction time,
+  - etc

 - keep working on new AI
 - hits to actually deal damage, destroy tanks